Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: The Galactic density distribution of RR Lyrae

 \section{The Galactic density distribution of RR Lyrae}

-We present the main result of our work, the Galactic distribution of RRL, in the form of the MLE of our 16-parameter Gaussian Mixture model.
+We present the main result of our work, the Galactic distribution of RRL, in the form of the MLE of our 16-parameter GMM.
 The MLE and associated 1$\sigma$ uncertainties for the halo flattening and rotation are shown in Table \ref{tab:table1} as the parameters that are directly comparable to previous works \citep[e.g.,][]{Iorio2018,Han2022,Nibauer2025}.

 In order to visually asses the accuracy of our model, we compare the predicted sky projected density of RRL from our model to the observed sample.
 Figure \ref{fig:skymodel} shows three panels of sky projected density distribution with darker shading corresponding to higher densities.
 The top left panel is calculated by simply integrating our model along each line of sight.
 The top right panel shows the full forward model of the data by convolving the GMM with the empirical selection function.
 When compared to the sky projection of the observed data (bottom panel), we find generally qualitative agreement.
 As the precision of the empirical selection function estimate depends on the sample size in each healpix and distance bin, it is worst close to the Galactic plane where dust extinction severely limits the RRL sample as shown in Figures \ref{fig:sky} and \ref{fig:sf}.
 Larger RRL catalogs are required to improve these results.